mitjanikolaus/emergent_communication/README.md

 ### Further configuration options

-All config options are displayed when running simply:
+All config options are displayed when running:
 ```
 python train.py -h
 ```